lixx21/Image_Processing_HighPassFilter/README.md

 High Pass Filter take the high frequency and ignore the low frequency

-High Pass Filter can be use to sharpen an image, or make a edge detection.
+High Pass Filter can be use to sharpening an image, or make a edge detection.

 Characteristic of High Pass Filter is, the elements of the kernel matrix are negative, zero , and positive.
 Sum of all the elements are 0 (zero).